microsoft/aitour-azure-openai-assistants/session-delivery-resources/demo-1/README.md

 ### Resources

-First, watch the 5-minute [Contoso Sales Assistant built with Chainlit and the Azure OpenAI Assistants API](https://youtu.be/Q8pZ-YRUbF0?si=TI5-F09g7N142OB3) demo on YouTube video.
+1. First, watch the 5-minute [Contoso Sales Assistant built with Chainlit and the Azure OpenAI Assistants API](https://youtu.be/Q8pZ-YRUbF0?si=TI5-F09g7N142OB3) demo on YouTube video.
 This will give you a good overview of the demo.
+2. The **contoso-tents-datasheet.pdf** file is located in the **datasheet** folder for **demo-1** of this repository.

 ### Background

 The app is built using the [Azure OpenAI Assistants API](https://learn.microsoft.com/azure/ai-services/openai/concepts/assistants) and [Chainlit](https://docs.chainlit.io/), with the backend powered by the Azure OpenAI Assistants API and app is written in Python.
 It demonstrates best practices for creating a conversational agent with this API.
 To enhance performance, the app is fully asynchronous, uses the FastAPI framework, and streams all responses to users in real-time.

 ### How the demo works

+The demo source code is available in the [Contoso Sales Assistant built with the Azure OpenAI Assistant API and Chainlit](https://github.com/gloveboxes/contoso-sales-azure-openai-assistant) repository.

 The core of the demo is a SQLite Sales Database, which stores Contoso’s sales data.
 When the application starts, it reads the database schema, product categories, product types, and reporting years, then incorporates this information into the instruction context for the Azure OpenAI Assistants API.